w3cping/blog-posts/adding-permissions.md

 * Progressive enhancement: ask for only the permission you need and prepare to gracefully handle cases where a capability is not available.

 * Explain the implications of a permission before prompting the user, in a way that is accessible and localized. _Who_ is asking, _what_ are you asking for, _why_ do you need it?
+It should be easy for the user to determine not only what permissions they have benn given but also the identity of the entity who has asked for them and the reason given at the time.

 * Users can and will change their minds.
 Don't assume that a permission granted once guarantees permanent access; nor that a permission refused means a user will never choose to accept some functionality.

+* Ensure that the permission will expire after a reasonable duration, so that users are reminded of it and gien the free ability to renew.

 ---